salvorusso/e-commerce-orders/README.md

 # e-commerce-orders
-Generic implementation of an com.unict.dsbd.orders.order management service for an ecommerce, built with Docker, SpringBoot, Mongo and Kafka
+Generic implementation of an order management service for an ecommerce, built with Docker, SpringBoot, Mongodb and Kafka.
+Applying the fundamental principles of microservices, this application allows you to manage user orders.